Scorching sun and uncomfortable water: A day at Tokyo's canoe slalom center

 In the competition, Japan’s Takuya Haneda briefly led the semifinals, and eventually qualified for the final in 10th place with a time of 107.82 seconds.
 Frenchman Martin Thomas led the pack into the final with a time of 100.65.

 Haneda went first in the finals and received a 4-second penalty after touching two gates for a finishing time of 109.30, slower than his semifinal run.
 A close competition followed, which was ultimately won following a brilliantly clean run by 2017 world champion Benjamin Savsek (Slovenia) in a time of 98.25 seconds, the only competitor to finish in under the 100-second mark.
-Lukas Rohan (Czech Republic) took silver and Sideris Tasiadis (Germany) took Bronze.
+Lukas Rohan (Czech Republic) took silver and Sideris Tasiadis (Germany) took bronze.

 “It’s really amazing.
 It’s a nice step up from world champion to Olympic champion,” Savsek said.
 “This is the first medal for canoeing for Slovenia, and I’m really proud to achieve this medal, especially gold.”